 Last but not least, owners of the Tesla Model S won’t have to pay a higher electricity bill than those of Model Y or X, but it’s quite a bit more costly than fully charging a Model 3.
 All three Tesla Model S versions are fixed with a 100 kWh battery – Long Range, Plaid, and Plaid+.

 So, if you own the Model S Long Range, your electricity bill will go up by about $15.30 for a full charge, meaning you will have to pay around $0.037 per mile.

 What determines the cost of charging my Tesla car?

-Many factors come into play when it comes to the cost of charging your electric Tesla.
-These include the number of miles you drive, the Tesla model that you have, the charging mechanism that you’re using, and the cost of electricity.
+Many factors that come into play when it comes to the cost of charging your electric Tesla are: the number of miles you drive, the Tesla model that you have, the charging mechanism that you’re using, and the cost of electricity.